 Doves can be kept indoors or outdoors.
 A single bird requires an indoor cage at least 24 inches square and 30 inches in height, although bigger is always better.
 If you are raising a pair of doves, an indoor flight cage that is 62 inches high, and about 32 inches square is suitable.
 Doves spend a lot of time on the ground, so a cage with a non-wire bottom is best.
 Equip the cage with a couple of perches to encourage flying between them.

 If kept outdoors, a custom aviary must be sturdy enough to keep predators out and must have shelter to protect the birds from the elements.
-If keeping more than two birds, it's recommended that the aviary provide about 4 square feet of floor space for each bird.
+If keeping more than two birds, it's recommended that the aviary provides about four square feet of floor space for each bird.

 Doves need companionship, and if kept alone indoors, they should be allowed plenty of free flight time out of the cage to interact with human caretakers.
 This bird does not require a lot of toys, but swings and mirrors within the cage are a good idea.